Automobile manufacturers asked to make ventilators: Health ministry

-The central government has asked automobile manufacturers to use their facilities to produce ventilators to boost the country's capacity of such machines in view of rising COVID-19 cases.
-The Health ministry said that the Defence Research and Development Organisation (DRDO) will begin manufacturing 20,000 N-95 masks per day within the next week.
-The ministry informed that over 14,000 existing ventilators are earmarked for COVID-19 patients in various hospitals in the country while there are 11.95 lakh N-95 masks in stock.
+The Centre has asked automobile manufacturers to use their facilities to make ventilators to boost the country's capacity of such machines in view of a spike in COVID-19 cases in the country.
+It also said that the Defence Research and Development Organisation (DRDO) will begin manufacturing 20,000 N-95 masks per day from the next week.
+According to the health ministry, over 14,000 existing ventilators are earmarked for COVID-19 patients in various hospitals in the country, while there are 11.95 lakh N-95 masks in stock.
+An additional 5 lakh masks were distributed during the last two days and 1.40 lakh will be distributed on Monday, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)